hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ## Config file

-When setting the splashscreen path using `--splash-path` or setting the text color using `--text-color`, whether it's done via the command line or the GUI, the generated values are stored in `fun-facts-splashscreens-settings.cfg`.
+When using `--splash-path`, `--text-color`, `--enable-boot`, `disable-boot`, `enable--log` or `disable-log`, whether it's done via the command line or the GUI, the generated values are stored in `fun-facts-splashscreens-settings.cfg`.

 ```
 # Settings for Fun Facts Splashscreens.